 The first phase started with the Regional Land Management Plan for Katembe and Matutuíne Districts.
-In parallel, the sustainability and social concerns of the region were addressed in this phase through a Strategic Environmental Assessment (SEA) exercise.
+At the same time the sustainability and social concerns of the region were addressed through a Strategic Environmental Assessment (SEA) exercise.

-The SEA conducted the selection of the best location for the new city, as the principal urban center in the region, while also assessing its main accessibilities: a suspended bridge across Maputo Bay for the West, and a highway connecting the South African border for East and South.
-Furthermore, the Regional Plan proposed a framework of secondary (smaller) urban developments, as well as a set of conservation areas, including a trans-boundary park (Libombos), connecting neighboring Swaziland and Republic of South Africa natural parks (Figure 3).
+The SEA conducted the selection of the best location for the new city, as the principal urban centre in the region, while also assessing its main accessibilities: a suspended bridge across Maputo Bay to the North and West, and a highway connecting to the South African border to the South and East.
+Furthermore, the Regional Plan proposed a framework of secondary (smaller) urban developments, as well as a set of conservation areas, including a trans-boundary park (Libombos), connecting neighboring Swaziland and South Africa natural parks (Figure 3).

-The second planning phase comprised the Master Plan for the Urbanization of Municipal District Katembe, where the main structure of the city was designed, including the location and composition of residential, commercial, touristic, leisure, recreational, industrial, and mixed areas.
+The second planning phase comprised the Master Plan for the Urbanization of Municipal District Katembe, where the main structure of the city was designed, including the location and composition of residential, commercial, touristic, leisure, recreational, industrial and mixed areas.
 This design was directly influenced by the ESIA process performed in parallel with the Master Plan.
 Both processes included public consultations, as well as a varied array of focus group discussions with NGOs, government officials and Maputo City Council planners and managers.